-Prerequisites: Students looking to explore a career in engineering, science, technology, and especially their crosscutting disciplines are encouraged to apply for this program.
+Prerequisites: Students looking to explore a career in engineering, science, technology, and especially their crosscutting, innovative disciplines are encouraged to apply for this program.
 Applications will be selected based on GPA, science/tech/engineering/math related activities, student response questions, and teacher reference forms.

 Please note: Online applications must be submitted before supplemental information can be received.
 Supplemental information including recommendation letters, transcripts, etc. can be copies, we do not need originals.

 Students will explore cutting-edge interdisciplinary topics and career paths that integrate disciplines in science, technology, engineering, art, mathematics, and medicine.
-This is a project-based program that combines hands-on discovery with classroom learning.
+This is an inventor's studio, project-based program that combines hands-on discovery with classroom learning.

 For additional details regarding the Rensselaer undergraduate experience, in a place where students and faculty collaborate to find solutions to the most pressing technological challenges we face today in energy, biotechnology, materials, information technology and management, and complex systems, visit The Office of Admissions at Rensselaer.

-Accepted students will receive information regarding accommodations, arrival/departure times, and full program details upon registration.
-Please note that all students will be required to submit health and medical information before arrival on campus.
+Accepted students will receive inormation regarding accommodations, arrival/departure times, and full program details upon registration.
+Please note that all students will be required to submit health and medical information (including immunization records) before arrival on campus.
 All residential students must possess medical insurance.

 Registration Information: Accepted students should register as soon as possible after admission.
 A link will be provided to you upon your acceptance.